aeternity/protocol/channels/detailed.md

 #### Off-chain state

-Each state channel has its own set of tries for keeping balances, contracts and calls.
-In order to achieve a trustless communication, this set of tries is to be kept and updated locally by all participants.
-Although this is not enforced as participants are free to use any approach they want to, there are certain expectations for the data when if a channel has to touch the blockchain, especially in a situation of a dispute.
+Each state channel has its own set of trees for keeping balances, contracts and calls.
+In order to achieve a trustless communication, this set of trees is to be kept and updated locally by all participants.
+Although this is not enforced as participants are free to use any approach they want to, there are certain expectations for the data if a channel has to touch the blockchain, especially in a situation of a dispute.

 There are a couple of important parameters of the channel's state:
-* `state_hash` being the root of the channel off-chain state tries
+* `state_hash` being the root of the channel off-chain state trees
 * `round` being the total count of channel updates

 Those are also persisted in the channel on-chain object as most on-chain